Tuesday, September 24, 2013

 Bewildered by Batik Beauties

-After the hotel's buffet breakfast that was much better than the previous morning's meal-in-a-box, we headed off to start our exciting day.
-Our minds were geared to being royally impressed by the palaces; but my brother Anslem had some other ideas - a detour to a batik center and a shadow puppet theatre, let's get educated first.
+After the hotel's buffet breakfast, which was much better than the previous morning's meal-in-a-box, we headed off to start our exciting day.
+Our minds were geared to being royally impressed by the palaces, but my brother Anslem had some other ideas - a detour to a batik centre and a shadow puppet theatre, let's get educated first.
 It's a fitting start to the day, seeing what the plebeians do before going to the regal places.
-Perhaps what they created will go help decorate the palaces.
+Perhaps what they created will help decorate the palaces.

 Hery's "Palace Batik Center" is an art gallery of beautiful batik paintings; do not be mistaken that this place produces fashionable clothing batik fabric.
 It is a gallery with a veritable assortment of collection of batik art.